3200P Academic Standing (Procedures)

 • Provide documentation of the circumstances that prevented successful completion of coursework.

-• Outline a plan for how GPA will improve to at least a C average (2.0) over the next four quarters.
+• Outline a plan for how GPA will improve to at least a C average (2.0) over the next three quarters.

-At this point in the Academic Standing process, the cumulative GPA is not the only criteria looked at when considering an appeal.
-During the appeal process the college reviews a student’s overall academic progress, which includes rate of completion for all attempted credits, the number of withdrawals, the number of repeated classes, and the quarterly GPA for each quarter.
+During the appeal process, the college reviews a student’s overall academic progress, which includes the rate of completion for all attempted credits, the number of withdrawals, the number of repeated classes, and the quarterly GPA for each quarter.
 All quarters of a student’s previous attendance are taken into consideration.

 Academic Dismissal Exemptions

 Some college programs exempt their students from the academic dismissal level, as these programs have strict academic requirements related to participation in those programs.
-These programs include, but are not limited to, International Education, Financial Aid, Running Start, and Career Education Options (CEO).
+These programs include but may not be limited to Career Education Options and International Education.

 Relevant Laws and Other Resources